 New Bedford Harbor Welcomes You

-With easy access to the maritime corridor on Buzzards Bay, the Port of New Bedford supports a robust and unique blend of commercial and recreational activities; Whaleboat rowing crews thrive next to cruise ships and fishing vessels.
-Freighters, ferries, water taxis, excursion and recreational boats all have a home in our Port.
+Our authentic New England Seaport supports a unique blend of commercial and recreational boats!
+Imagine rowing crews thriving next to fishing vessels.
+Freighters, ferries, cruise ships, excursion and recreational boats are all welcome in our Harbor.

 About the Port of New Bedford

-The HDC is the governing body for the Harbor and city-owned waterfront properties.
-Learn how the HDC works to upgrade Port resources, preserve the Port's status as America's #1 fishing port, and expand the local economy.
+The NBPA is the governing body for the Harbor and city-owned waterfront properties.
+Learn how the NBPA works to upgrade Port resources, preserve the Port's status as America's #1 fishing port, and expand the local economy.

 Commercial Fishing